 'Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall bear the voice of the Son of God: and they that hear shall live.
 For as the Father hath life in himself; so hath he given to the Son to have life in himself; and hath given him authority to execute judgment also, because lie is the Son of man.

-'Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.'
+'Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and judged.' shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto of time specified by our Lord in these important the resurrection of damnation.' which we have found in the Synoptical Gospels, it is impossible not to be struck with the constant association occupied with the same subject. description of the approaching consummation.
+It is etc.